-While Google boasts that even those with no programming knowledge whatsoever can use this app, in actuality it is still likely to be IT specialists who create apps using it for businesses.
-It will be far quicker for them to learn how to use it effectively.
+While Google boasts that even those with no programming knowledge whatsoever can use this app, in actuality it is still likely to be IT specialists who create apps as it will be far quicker for them to learn how to use it effectively.
 This means that such professionals will have to develop a certain set of skills.

 For example, creating an app is likely to be more about creative problem-solving rather than pure technical programming.
 It will be an IT professional's job to look for internal issues that can be fixed with an app and quickly build one that is fit for purpose, as well as spotting opportunities for externally facing applications.